Select Page

 Our love of the Loess Hills is contagious and inspires visitors to care for our unique landform.

-The area’s four-season master plan will be released to the public in March 2025.
+The area’s four-season master plan will be shared with the public in Spring 2025.

-A special thank you is due to our community liaison team, including representatives from the Council Bluffs Convention and Visitors Bureau, Iowa West Foundation, Pottawattamie Conservation Foundation, and the Pottawattamie County Board of Supervisors, who provided invaluable input on the area’s new brand direction.
+A special thank you is due to our community liaison team, including representatives from the Council Bluffs Convention and Visitors Bureau, Iowa West Foundation, Pottawattamie County Conservation Board, Pottawattamie Conservation Foundation, and the Pottawattamie County Board of Supervisors, who provided invaluable input on Crescent Hill at Hitchcock's new look and vision.
+The members of this team have played a significant role in shaping the trajectory and nexus of conservation and recreation in our region.
 Thank you!

-Branding support for this project was provided by our community partner, Ervin & Smith.
+This project was funded in part by the Pottawattamie Conservation Foundation.
+Branding support for this project was provided by our community partner, Ervin & Smith